 With little to no scientific evidence backing up their effectiveness, these methods fall into the realm of folklore.
-Before trying them, speak to your doctor or midwife to get the green light.
+Before trying them, speak to a healthcare professional or birthworker (like a midwife) to get the green light.

 The idea is that gravity may help your baby drop farther into the birth canal.
 This increased pressure may help your cervix dilate.

 Even if it doesn’t work, exercise is useful for relieving stress and strengthening your muscles.
 Just don’t overdo it — you’ll need lots of energy when labor really does begin.